Chocobozzz/PeerTube/support/doc/tools.md

 PeerTube supports VOD/Live transcoding and VOD transcription (PeerTube >= 6.2) by a remote PeerTube runner.

+The runner communicates with the PeerTube instance using HTTP and WebSocket and doesn't need to have a public IP.
+So you can run a runner on a classic server, a non-public server or even on your own computer!

 ### Runner installation

 Ensure you have `node`, `ffmpeg` and `ffprobe` installed on your system: